srinivassaitangudu/helpers1/docs/work_organization/all.inframeister.how_to_guide.md

   - **Google Docs:** Maintain a running document for each major incident for real-time collaboration and information sharing during the incident response.
-  - **Telegram:** For immediate communications and quick updates during an incident.
+  - **Slack** For immediate communications and quick updates during an incident.
 - **Communicate with Stakeholders:** Update all pertinent parties, including management and technical leads, about the incident’s status and resolution.